Mike Cahill (golfer): Amateur career

 In 1969, Cahill first achieved significant media attention for his golf at the Victorian Amateur Championship.
 He reached the semifinals where he played his mentor Kevin Hartley.
 Cahill was "soundly beaten" by Hartley, 4 & 3.
 However, Hartley was in admiration of Cahill's skills, stating after the match he "learnt a few things" from his competitor.
 The following year, Cahill earned rights to play for Victoria's team at the Australian Junior Interstate Team Matches.
 Cahill helped his team win the event.
 He also won the Kooringal Golf Club's club championship in 1970.

 In 1971, Cahill had one of the best years in the history of Victorian amateur golf.
 In February, he played the two-round Victoria Junior Open Golf Championship.
 In the final round, he shot a 69, tying for the round of the tournament, to win by four strokes.
 In September, he played the Victorian Amateur Championship again.
 It was held at his home course, Yarra Yarra Golf Club.
 Cahill reached the finals where he faced Ken Kilburn.
 Cahill defeated Kilburn 4 & 3.
 After the match Kilburn stated, "Cahill has the ability and the potential to do anything in golf.
 He has more potential than any other player I have seen in my career in amateur golf."
 In November, he played the two-round Champion of Champions at Commonwealth Golf Club.
 In the middle of the second round Cahill "virtually clinched" the title with three consecutive birdies.
 He won by four strokes.
-Peg McMahon of the The Age stated, "Cahill's phenomenal run of success is a record for Victorian golf."
+Peg McMahon of The Age stated, "Cahill's phenomenal run of success is a record for Victorian golf."
 It was the first time anyone in a singular year had won the Victorian Junior, Victorian Amateur, and Champion of Champions.

 Cahill continued to have success at amateur golf through the early 1970s.
 In February 1972, Cahill played the Victorian Junior Golf Championship in defense of his championship.
 He finished in fourth place, two back.
 In June, he played the Victorian Senior Amateur again.
 It was held at Kingston Heath Golf Club.
 In the semifinals, he played Bill Britten.
 Cahill won on the 36th hole, 1 up.
 In the finals he was scheduled to play Ray Jenner.
 Cahill won easily, 8 & 7.
 "I never really had a chance," Jenner said after the match.
 "He's in another class."
 After the event, Peter Stone of The Age wrote, "Potentially, Cahill could become one of Australia's great golfers."
 In late June, he was selected to represent Australia at the 1972 Eisenhower Trophy.
 The team finished in second place to the United States.

 In June 1973, Cahill returned to defend his Victorian Amateur Championship title.
 He reached the finals where he faced Ray Jenner again.
 Cahill defeated Jenner 3 & 2.
 After the event, Jack Lovett, president of the Victorian Golf Association said to Cahill, "You have joined the immortals of Victorian golf."